-Motifs are a great way to reinforce the theme of your project, but understanding how to build motifs that work well in your projects requires a strong attention to detail and a clear game plan.
+Motifs are a great way to reinforce the theme of your project.
+Understanding how to build motifs that work requires strong attention to detail and a clear game plan.
+But what is a motif?
+Looking for a clear motif definition?
+Need motif examples in film?
+All these questions and more will be answered as we dive into the patterns and symbols that can bring depth to your work.

 what is a motif?

-Motifs have been used since the first works of art, and they’ve grown into one of the best narrative devices in film and literature.
+Motifs have been used since the birth of cinema, and they’ve grown into one of the best narrative devices in film and literature.
+Good stories aren't just "things that happen," they are events that reveal something about ourselves.
+They mean something and without that meaning, that's when films and novels fall flat.

 What is a motif in film?